Password correct. Please wait...

 Criticism - Challenges and Suggestions for Improvement

-Community suggestions for improvement include developing a clearer, more mobile-friendly user interface and introducing new features such as a copy function or a jQuery tree manager for better sorting and organization.
+Community suggestions for improvement include developing a clearer, more mobile-friendly user interface and adding new features such as a copy function or a jQuery tree manager for better sorting and organization.
 There is also a desire for deeper integration into the WordPress core and a clear roadmap for future developments.

 Conclusion - Summary of pros and cons